 This programme is open to foreign students from countries with a potential demand for nuclear training, within the framework of contracts or agreements, or from countries where the industry that supports this programme is established for sustainable nuclear activities.

 In France, the nuclear industry’s demand for new engineers and managers is of the order of at least 1,000 persons per year over the next 10 years, which justifies an expansion of the offer.

 The learning objectives of CentraleSupélec’s nuclear energy programme include multidisciplinary methodological contributions, an introduction to research for one of the five specialties, and preparation for integration into a major industrial group.
 Specifically, the objectives of the Master of Nuclear Energy are:

 - Nuclear Reactor Physics & Engineering: to provide in-depth knowledge of reactor physics, to use existing tools, to develop and install third-generation reactors, and to design and develop the systems of the future.

-- Nuclear Plant Design: in-depth knowledge of design and construction of nuclear reactor facilities, systems, and equipment,
+- Nuclear Plant Design: to provide in-depth knowledge of the design and construction of nuclear reactor systems and equipment infrastructures.

-- Decommissioning and Waste Management: in-depth knowledge of the dismantling of nuclear power plants and waste management – protection of people and the environment.
+- Decommissioning and Waste Management: providing knowledge related to the decommissioning of nuclear power plants and waste management while ensuring the protection of man and the environment.